 1. Period of Operation and Termination

 This Governance Charter shall remain in effect until terminated by the parties.
-Each party shall have the right to terminate this agreement as to itself only upon 30 days prior written notice to the HMIS in care of the HMIS Lead Agency.
+Each party shall have the right to terminate this agreement as to itself only upon 30 days prior written notice to the HMIS Advisory Committee in care of the HMIS Lead Agency.
 Violation of any component may be grounds for immediate termination of this Agreement.

 2. Amendments